 Kids are awesome.
 But that awesomeness can be expensive.
-A 2018 report found that raising a child until age 18 will cost $233,610.
+According to the U.S. Department of Agriculture, the lifetime cost of raising a child born in 2022 to the age of 18 could be estimated at $272,049.
 Thankfully, you have roughly 18-26 years to balance those payments.
 But be ready -- some of the biggest expenses come early, starting with childcare.

 Since most parents work these days, childcare isn't just a "nice to have" anymore -- it's a necessity.
-Daycare can run up to $1,000 a month, depending on where you live.
+Daycare can run up to $1,000 a month or more, depending on where you live.
 But we're not here to point out problems, so let's get to a potential solution for offsetting those costs.

 Our old friend, the dependent care FSA